 Joe Rogan shares candid views on Meghan Markle in resurfaced podcast episode

+Joe Rogan shares candid views on Meghan Markle and Prince Harry in resurfaced podcast episode

 ‘That little American hussy has ruined my prince,’ he said while mimicking the Queen